otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-07-logging-authentication-jail.md

 ---

+### Task Two (Independent Research)

+Implement a logout route.
+The route should invalidate the token.
+You can do this by storing the token in a blacklist.
+When a user logs out, add the token to the blacklist.
+When a user tries to access a protected route with a blacklisted token, return a 403 forbidden status code and message.

+---

 ### Submission

 Create a new pull request and assign **grayson-orr** to review your practical submission.
 Please do not merge your own pull request.